NOTE

 In the Appliance Health Details window, you will see a row for Connection Broker Health, which includes the appliance’s health status, relayed sessions, and the relayed data throughput.

-Site Health
+Site

 To view the information about your Connection Brokers from Site Health Details:

-Navigate to Sites (System > Sites).
+Go to Sites (System > Sites).

 Select the status in the Health column to open the Site Health Details window.